Income tax information based on the Romanian Tax Code, Law no. 227/2015 in force beginning 1 January 2016.

 Individuals who are tax residents of countries that have concluded tax treaties with Romania can potentially obtain treaty relief to reduce these taxes.

-Generally, interest and dividends are subject to a 16 percent tax rate.
+Generally, interest is subject to a 16 percent tax rate and dividends are taxed at 5% as of 2016.
 Romanian resident persons paying interest or dividends to individuals (residents or non-residents) have an obligation to withhold tax.

 As a general rule, capital gains from sale of shares are subject to a 16 percent tax rate.